lengfeld/subpatch/website/index.md

     $ git commit -m "adding googletest"
     $ ./subpatch status

+Currently subpatch requires python version 3.11 or later and git.

 If you are interested in finding out more, please see the text below and the menu of this website on the left side.
 It contains explanations, tutorials, how-to guides and references about